oneQuery/oneQuery/README.md

 - Python(Main), Matlab, C++, ROS[^3],
 - Git.

 ## Work Experience

+### Researcher, SNUAILAB, 2023-Present

+- Working as part of the deep-learning development team in the AI R&D Center.
+- Responsibilities include research and development of deep learning models and frameworks.

 ### Research associate, Inha University, 2022

-- He assisted in developing collision avoidance algorithms for ship autopilot and its implementation on ROS[^3].
+- Assisted in developing collision avoidance algorithms for ship autopilot and its implementation on ROS[^3].

 ### Research assistant, University of Virginia, 2021-2022

-- He assisted designing a evaluation algorithm for surgical performance using RL[^4] and surgery simulator.
+- Assisted in designing an evaluation algorithm for surgical performance using RL[^4] and surgery simulator.

 ### Research assistant, University of Iowa, 2019-2021

-- He assisted in serving DMS[^5] that alarms the mis-use or improper use of seatbelts.
+- Assisted in serving DMS[^5] that alarms the misuse or improper use of seatbelts.
-- He assisted impelenting HPE[^6] module for ergonomics project that measures the risk of the workers' injury at field.
+- Assisted in implementing HPE[^6] module for an ergonomics project that measures the risk of workers' injury at the field.

 ### Internship, KRISO[^7], 2017-2018

-- He assisted the management and maintenance of ship autopilot systems composed of multiplex AI and automation systems
+- Assisted in the management and maintenance of ship autopilot systems composed of multiplex AI and automation systems.

 ## Education